Z333RO/python_automation_projects/README.md

 - speech_recognition: Analayze .wav file and determine if speech is positive or negative using NLTK.
 - controlling audio, mouse, keyboard: Various scripts for screen capture and control of peripherals
 - check_stats: Checks CPU, RAM and Storage Info on machine using psutils
 - flashcards_tool: Run this python script to take a json file and have a command line flashcards tool to help prepare for exams.
+2 scripts available, 1st one allows to ask questions in order from the JSON file and the other script will ask the questions in random sequence.